“The longer you’ve been around, the better your odds.” — Benjamin Jones, Kellogg School

 In today’s rapidly evolving world, entrepreneurship has become an increasingly popular and attractive career path.

-While many assume that youth and innovation go hand in hand, recent research suggests that successful entrepreneurship is not necessarily limited to the young.
+While many assume that youth and innovation go hand in hand, recent research tells us successful entrepreneurship is not necessarily limited to the young.
 In fact, what we learned is:

 In fact, data indicates that middle-aged entrepreneurs have a higher probability of achieving success and building thriving companies.